Laser-induced alignment of nanoparticles and macromolecules for single-particle-imaging applications: Results

-Fig. \ref{fig:Int} a shows the effect of different laser intensities on the degree of alignment at 298~K and 4~K. The degree of alignment quickly increases at low intensities, depending on temperature, and saturates toward the asymptotic limit (\emph{vide supra}).
-Again, the achievable degree of alignment at 4~K is significantly higher than at room temperature.
-In the latter case, strong alignment of $\max\costhreeD=0.9$ is achieved for the highest intensities of $10^{12}~\Wpcmcm$, whereas a 4~K sample enables very strong alignment of $\max\costhreeD=0.95$ for intensities as low as $5\cdot10^{10}~\Wpcmcm$.

-Similarly, Fig. \ref{fig:Int} b shows the degree of alignment for the same particle versus the temperature at two different laser intensities, demonstrating the decrease of alignment with increasing temperature, especially so for weaker laser intensities.
+To provide further understanding of the effect of the shape of the object on the maximum achieved alignment, we studied the effect of laser intensity and particle temperature for a gold nanorod with $\alpha_r=1.2$ and size \rodsize{3.6}{3.2}, see \autoref[a]{fig:Int}.
+The degree of alignment quickly increases at low intensities, depending on temperature, and saturates toward the asymptotic limit, \emph{vide supra}.
+Again, the achievable alignment at 4~K is significantly higher than at room temperature.
+In the latter case, $\max\costhreeD=0.9$ is achieved for the highest intensity of $10^{12}~\Wpcmcm$, whereas a 4~K sample enables very strong alignment of $\max\costhreeD\approx0.9$ at $10^{10}~\Wpcmcm$ (gray circle) and $\max\costhreeD=0.95$ at $5\cdot10^{10}~\Wpcmcm$.
+Similarly, the results in \autoref[b]{fig:Int} demonstrate the decrease of alignment with increasing temperature, especially for lower laser intensities.

-Thus, based on our model system, which is a nanorod with an anisotropy similar to that of most of the proteins, Fig. \ref{fig:PDB}, a good degree of alignment is achievable for most proteins at 298~K using 10~ns alignment-laser pulses with peak intensities around $10^{11}~\Wpcmcm$.
-This alignment can be improved significantly exploiting cryogenically cooled (4~K)~\cite{Samanta:StructDyn7:024304} proteins even with a much weaker laser pulse.
-Furthermore, the cooling will also reduce the chance of structural damage of proteins by intense laser fields~\cite{Marklund:JPCL8:4540}.
+Thus, based on our model system of a nanorod with an anisotropy similar to that of most proteins, \autoref{fig:PDB}, strong alignment is achievable for most proteins at 298~K using 10~ns pulses with peak intensities around $10^{11}~\Wpcmcm$.
+This alignment can be improved significantly by exploiting cryogenically cooled ($\smaller4$~K)~\cite{Samanta:StructDyn7:024304} proteins even with a much weaker laser pulse.
+Furthermore, the cooling will also reduce the chance of structural damage by intense fields, \emph{vide infra}.